Maine Court Records

 - Anyone directly authorized by state statutes or court order

-- Any persons who conduct background checks for law enforcement employment purposes
+- Any person who conducts background checks for law enforcement employment purposes

 - Researchers under an agreement with criminal justice agencies

-- Public entities for the purposes of visa issuance and citizenship grants
+- Public entities for visa issuance and citizenship grants

 How Long Does a Felony Stay on Your Record in Maine?